leonardocnl/webDevelopmentBasics/readme.txt

-i am Leonardo Conceição do Nascimento Lopes.
+i am Leonardo Conceição do Nascimento Lopes and this is my journey through web development.